 February 25, 2021 Update: The COVID-19 2020 MIPS PY hardship exception has been re-opened.
 See the MIPS 2020 Performance Year section below for details.

 CMS has indicated in its final rule for the CY2021 MPFS that this exception will be available to reweight one to all of the performance categories to zero, for a neutral payment adjustment to the 2023 payment year.
 Applications for this EUC will need to include a brief description of the data collection challenges you faced and how your 2021 performance will be impacted (although there is still no formal documentation requirement).

 Follow APMA's step-by-step instructions when applying for a 2021 MIPS PY COVID-19 EUC.
 Clinicians will need an HCQIS Access Roles and Profile (HARP) account to submit an EUC application.
 Once you sign in to QPP with your HARP credentials, click “Exceptions Application” on the left-hand navigation and then select “Extreme and Uncontrollable Circumstances.”
 Learn how to obtain a HARP account in the QPP Access User Guide under the “Register for a HARP Account document” section.
 All EUC applications—including the COVID-19 EUC application—must be submitted no later than 8 p.m.
 EST on December 31, 2021.

-On June 24, CMS announced that any clinician "significantly impacted" by the COVID-19 public health emergency may submit an Extreme & Uncontrollable Circumstances Application to reweight any or all MIPS performance categories for the 2020 PY if they choose.
-This decision was a welcomed announcement after APMA had requested 2020 MIPS flexibilities in communications with CMS.
+On June 24, CMS announced that any clinician "significantly impacted" by the COVID-19 public health emergency may submit an Extreme & Uncontrollable Circumstances (EUC) Application to reweight any or all MIPS performance categories for the 2020 PY if they choose.
+This decision was a welcome announcement after APMA had requested 2020 MIPS flexibilities in communications with CMS.

 Need help?
 Follow APMA's step-by-step instructions, and watch this instructional video: